Table of Contents

 Most of our lives are spent working (whether paid or unpaid), but rarely do churches consistently address this topic head on.
 By failing to do so, churches miss the opportunity to minister to their people right where they live.
 In addition, we may be ignoring an area where many people seal off their faith from their lives.

 That’s where Made to Flourish can help.
-We are a community of pastors that provides training, resources, access to thought leaders, national events, and city network gatherings to help each other connect more meaningfully and deeply with our congregations on a topic that profoundly affects their lives — work.
+We empower a growing network of pastors and their churches to integrate faith, work and economic wisdom for the flourishing of their communities.
+Through training, resources, access to thought leaders, national events, and city network gatherings we encourage each other to connect more meaningfully with our congregations on a topic that profoundly affects their lives — work.

 By teaching your congregation how to connect their faith with work and the economy, you help them to fully follow Jesus in all of life.